 He's a new man now, on a path but unsure of where it's headed.
 Wherever that path leads, his NBA earnings are enough to finance his journey.

-Early Life & High School
+Oden's Early Life and High School Career Sets the Stage

 Gregory Wayne Oden Jr. was born on January 22, 1988 in Buffalo, New York.
-At nine, his family moved to Terre Haute, Indiana.
-He later moved to the heart of basketball’s heartland with his mother and brother to Indianapolis.
+At 9, his family moved to Terre Haute, Indiana.
+He later moved to the heart of basketball's heartland with his mother and brother to Indianapolis.

 Oden attended Lawrence North High School and blossomed into a star.
 He led the Wildcats to three-straight state championships by the time he graduated in 2006.
 Multiple recruiting outlets ranked him as the undisputed No. 1 recruit in the country.